apache/paimon/docs/content/docs/development/create-table.md

 {{< hint info >}}
 __Note:__
 - Partial update is only supported for table with primary key.
-- Partial update is not supported for streaming consuming.
+- Partial update is only supported for streaming consuming when using [full-compaction changelog producer]({{< ref "docs/development/streaming-query" >}}#full-compaction-changelog-producer).
 - It is best not to have NULL values in the fields, NULL will not overwrite data.
 {{< /hint >}}